 I am not sure but it definitely feels like, that sailing for Florent is genetically defined.
 His grandfather, as well as his father, were sailors and his passion we could see and feel since we first set sail.

-The island of Palawan has of course more to offer then just El Nido town.
-Island hoping and great food is some of it.
-So for those of you who are explorers there is much to discover.
+The island of Palawan has, of course, more to offer than just El Nido town.
+Island hopping and great food is some of it.
+So for those of you who are explorers, there is much to discover.
 Rent a motorbike (like Marc & I did) and drive up north to see waterfalls, almost empty lagoon and lots of jungle.

 As mentioned, most tourist hang around El Nido or the make there way up to Nacpan beach, most likely you will see the same faces there again.
 But if you are on a bike it takes you about 40 minutes from El Nido and you will reach the great and long Duli beach.
 I love the place, there is one bar and a nice Resort, nothing else.
 Duli Beach Resort